Inglewood Youth Parkland

 • “Shared community spaces with shade".

-The City of Stirling will engage the Stirling LEADS (Leadership, Empowerment, Achievement, Development, and Service) team to provide advice on the project and to help ensure that the project captures the voices and ideas of our local young people.
+The City of Stirling engaged the Stirling LEADS (Leadership, Empowerment, Achievement, Development, and Service) team to provide advice on the project and to help ensure that the project captured the voices and ideas of our local young people.

 The Stirling LEADS is a group of nominated young people aged 16-25 years who live, work, or play in the City of Stirling.
 They provide guidance and support for youth initiatives, are a voice for young people in the City and are dedicated to empowering local young people and giving them a voice in our community.

-Young people are invited to submit inspiration images which will assist in the development of the visual concept design for the Inglewood Youth Parkland Space.
+Young people were invited to submit inspiration images which to assist in the development of the visual concept design for the Inglewood Youth Parkland Space.

-Workshops will also be held in the following schools to help ensure that the concept plan will meet the needs of young people:
+Workshops were hosted in the following schools to help ensure that the concept plan will meet the needs of young people:

 • Carmel School